while1618/i18n-auto-translation/README.md

   - Go to desired API and switch to the pricing section.
 There you will find instructions on how to subscribe to the API.
   - Now you can use your key provided from RapidAPI.

+### Adding Provider

+You don't like supported API providers?
+You can easily add yours.
+Go to src/translate/providers, create class for your provider, extend 'Translate' class, and implement 'callTranslateAPI' method.
+You can check in other providers for examples on how to implement this method.
+After you added your provider, you just need to register it in 'translate-supplier.ts' and in 'cli.ts' and you are good to go.

 ## Credits